 When working with an anxious person, the nurse must be aware of her own anxiety level.
 It is easy for the nurse to become easily anxious – remaining calm and in control is essential if the nurse is going to work effectively with the client.

-The following are seven (7) nursing care plans for patients with anxiety and panic disorders:
+The following are seven (7) nursing care plans (NCP) and nursing diagnosis (NDx) for patients with anxiety and panic disorders:

 Anxiety: Vague uneasy feeling of discomfort or dread accompanied by an autonomic response.